-Rev. Gloria E. White-Hammond, M.D. is the Co-Pastor of Bethel AME Church, Boston, MA, and Executive Director of My Sister’s Keeper, www.mskeeper.org, and a retired pediatrician from the South End Community Health Center.
+Rev. Gloria E. White-Hammond, M.D. is Co-Pastor of Bethel AME Church, Boston, MA, and the Swartz Resident Practitioner in Ministry Studies at Harvard Divinity School (HDS).

 Dr. White-Hammond’s ministry of healing spans four decades and two continents.
 She served as a dedicated pediatrician at the South End Community Health Center from 1981-2008 where she provided care for resilient families from some of Boston’s most challenged communities.
 In order to provide additional support for her most vulnerable adolescent female patients, Dr. White-Hammond founded “Do The Write Thing” in 1994.
 The ministry subsequently served over 200 high-risk girls through small groups in Boston public schools, juvenile detention facilities and on-site at Bethel AME Church.